jitnavgire/Diabetes-Retenopathy-Detection-Using-Computer-Vision/README.md

 # Daibetes-Retinopathy-Detection-Using-Computer-Vision
-Diabetest Retinopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person. dataset contain the images of diabetes patient and normal peson
+Diabetest Retinopathy  Detection by  OpenCv and Computer-Vision  Using retina images of a person.

+Dataset contain the images of diabetes patient and normal person.
+Requirnments:
+OpenCv:--pip install opencv-python
+scikit-image library:--pip3 install scikit-image
+matplotlib: --pip3 install matplotlib